Dev-Craig44/design-patterns/README.md

 **Solution:** We can use the Observer Pattern to implement the Mediator Pattern.
 The mediator will act as the subject, and the colleague objects will be observers.
 When a colleague needs to communicate, it notifies the mediator, which then informs the relevant colleagues.

 A functional interface is a type that has exactly one abstract method.
 They can be used to represent single-method interfaces (functional interfaces) using lambda expressions or method references, making the code more concise and readable.

+### Exercise: Sign Up Dialog Box with Mediator and Observer

+**Problem:**

+We're using a third-party GUI framework for building an application.
+We need to build a dialog box for a new user to sign up.
+On this dialog box we need three UI elements:

+- A text box to enter a username
+- A text box to enter a password
+- A check box to agree with the terms
+- A sign up button

+The sign up button is only enabled if both text boxes are filled out and the check box is checked.

+**Task:**

+Use the **Mediator Pattern** with the **Observer Pattern** to implement the coordination between these elements in a class called `SignUpDialogBox`.